stoffus/docker-telldus/README.md

 # telldus

 A Debian-based wrapper for the the telldus libraries and binaries.
 It exposes two ports, one for events and one for client interaction.
+Works like a charm if you run Home Assistant from another Docker container.

 ## Sample docker-compose.yml